LonnyGomes/vjs-video/README.md

 [![npm version](https://badge.fury.io/js/vjs-video.svg)](https://badge.fury.io/js/vjs-video)
 [![Bower version](https://badge.fury.io/bo/vjs-video.svg)](https://badge.fury.io/bo/vjs-video)

+With `vjs-video` you can easily incorporate video into your Angular projects using the robust HTML video player `video.js`.
+The `vjs-video` directive handles all of the complexity involved with using `video.js` within an AngularJS Single Page App (SPA) including bootstrapping the video after the DOM is ready and properly disposing of the video by calling the `video.js` dispose() function when the current Angular view is out of scope and $destroy is triggered.

-With `vjs-video` you can easily incorporate video into your Angular projects using the roubust HTML video player `video.js`.
-The directive also adds additional features such as data-binded media sources and a responsive video container (for video.js 4.x). `vjs-video` works with 4.x and 5.x versions of `video.js` just in case you're not ready to upgrade.
+The directive also adds additional features such as data-binded media sources and a responsive video container (for `video.js` 4.x). `vjs-video` supports the current 5.x versions of `video.js` as well as the legacy 4.x release.

 ## Dependencies